reivax0z/checkout-system/Readme.md

 Introduction
 ---
-The interface shows a Catalogue content and the current state of the Cart.
+The interface shows a Stock content and the current state of the Cart.
 Users can add Items to the Cart and the total Price is automatically adjusted using the discount rules.
 This is done by exposing REST services accessed directly through AngularJS.